Home Warranty Pool Coverage: What Equipment Is Covered & Add-On Costs

 See what plans you qualify for in less than 2 minutes

-If you own a pool, a standard home warranty plan almost certainly doesn't cover it — and that gap in protection could cost you thousands if a pump, heater, or filter fails.
-This guide breaks down exactly what pool equipment is covered under home warranty add-ons, what's excluded, how much coverage costs, and which providers offer the best plans.
-Whether you have a freshwater pool, a saltwater system, or a built-in spa, you'll find everything you need here to make an informed decision and protect your investment.
+If you own a pool, a standard home warranty plan almost certainly does not cover it, and that gap in protection could cost you thousands if a pump, heater, or filter fails.
+This 2026 guide breaks down exactly what pool equipment is covered under home warranty add-ons, what is excluded, how much coverage costs, and which providers offer the best plans.
+Whether you have a freshwater pool, a saltwater system, or a built-in spa, you will find everything you need to make an informed decision and protect your investment.

 Key Pinch Points